RoadieHQ/marketing-site/content/backstage/plugins/incident-io.md

 intro: |
   <p>
-    As a prerequisite, you need to have configured the Incident.io catalog-importer to sync with your Backstage catalog.
+    As a prerequisite, you need to have configured the Incident.io <a href="https://github.com/incident-io/catalog-importer">catalog-importer</a> to sync with your Backstage catalog.
 You can visit your incident.io dashboard to create a custom field that is powered by the Backstage Component catalog type.
   </p>
   <p>
     We recommend creating a multi-select field called something like "Affected services" or "Impacted components".